Can We Talk Models Into Seeing the World Differently?

-\paragraph{Measuring Texture/Shape Bias.} A cornerstone of our analysis is the measurement of texture/shape bias in (LLM-based) VLMs when performing tasks that require some level of image classification.
+\paragraph{Measuring Texture/Shape Bias.} A cornerstone of our analysis is the measurement of the texture/shape bias in (LLM-based) VLMs when performing tasks that are based on object recognition.
 In the following, we summarize how this bias is measured for vision-only models, which forms the basis for our study.